Arghya-Dutta1/Expense-Tracker/README.md

 # Expense-Tracker

-A full-stack web application that allows users to set a budget, track expenses and income, categorize transactions, and view detailed analytics through interactive charts.
-Users can also export their financial reports to PDF and CSV formats.
-The app features a clean, responsive UI and now supports backend integration for persistent data storage and user authentication.
+A full-stack containerized web application that allows users to manage their finances by tracking income, expenses and budgets.
+The app features dynamic charts, authentication, and export functionality, and is now fully containerized using Docker with automated CI/CD pipeline integration via Jenkins.

 ![Screenshot](https://github.com/user-attachments/assets/bdb80009-582b-40fc-9127-2a5ef335f348)